HACK3R-CRYPTO/property-tycoon-mantle/contracts/README.md

 Property generates yield from RWA rental income.

+Linking property to RWA updates yield calculation automatically.
+YieldDistributor contract checks if property is linked to RWA.
+If linked, fetches RWA value and yield rate from RWA contract.
+Uses RWA data for yield calculation instead of property data.
+If RWA call fails or property not linked, falls back to property's own value and yield rate.
+Backward compatible with existing properties.

 ### Claim Yield

 Call `claimYield` or `batchClaimYield` function on YieldDistributor contract.

 Yield calculated based on property value and yield rate.
+If property linked to RWA, uses RWA value and yield rate instead.
+RWA yield rate calculated from RWA monthly yield and value.
+Automatic fallback ensures all properties generate yield correctly.

 Minimum 24 hours required before first claim.